 Between 2012 and 2016, I practised as a pensions’ lawyer.
 My previous experience includes advising employers on the impact of their pension obligations on their business, supporting them to achieve their corporate goals such as restructuring, scheme merger, benefit change and funding.
 I have a good understanding of how businesses work and how this may affect the clients with whom I work.

 Laura is a Senior Associate at Hall Brown Family Law and the Chair of Future pro-manchester.
 She specialises in divorce and financial remedies following separation.

 Laura gives concise, straightforward advice and seeks to ‘cut through the detail’ to help her clients navigate whatever situation they may face.
 At the same time, she recognises the emotional impact separation has on the individuals involved and keeps a firm focus on the whole family dynamic, in particular the importance of parents maintaining a healthy working relationship following separation.

 Laura is a regular contributor to legal and non-legal publications having featured in the Family Law Journal, The Daily Mail and Radio Four Woman’s Hour.

-Dan co-founded 4and20million to help companies supercharge their people through a range of inspiring training services.
+Dan co-founded 4and20million to help companies develop and enable their people through a range of inspiring training services.
 4and20million focus on the human skills that allow people to thrive, including resilience, leadership and management, emotional intelligence and productivity.

-With a background in analytics and philosophy, Dan’s focus is always on understanding and quantifying what works and what doesn’t, ensuring an evidence-based and measurable approach to 4and20million’s training and consultancy offering.
+With a background in philosophy and analytics, Dan’s focus is always on understanding and quantifying what works and what doesn’t, ensuring an evidence-based and measurable approach to 4and20million’s offering.